 To assist you I have put together a list of freezer meal options gathered from my own experiences.

 - Grab and go freezer meals.
 These meals are completely put together and just need to thaw overnight or get heated up in the microwave when ready to eat.
 Think frozen breakfast, lunch or dinners like the ones made by Jimmy Dean, Lean Cuisine, and others.
 Same concept only better (and cheaper) because you control the ingredients.
 For some examples check out my shrimp fra diavlo, breakfast sandwich, and bean and cheese burrito freezer meals.

 - Grab and go freezer snacks.
 These snacks are fully cooked and ready to eat once thawed.
 For example, granola bars, power bars, muffins, quick breads, and cookies are all example of foods that I keep in the freezer for quick healthy snacks.
-For more examples, check out my breakfast cookies, zucchini bread, and lemon blueberry muffins.
+For more examples, check out my breakfast cookies, zucchini bread, and Blueberry Greek Yogurt Muffins.

 Freezer meal mixes are perfect for someone just starting out with freezer cooking.
 They are easy to make and don’t require you to put an entire freezer meal together.
 Most likely you are eating meals right now that could easily benefit from having a mix available in the freezer.

 - Freezer meal kits.
 A freezer meal kit is when the meal is frozen in components and then put together when ready to make.
 Kind of the same concept as mixes but different as you store all the components together in the freezer.
 For example, when I put a pizza kit together I will package up the dough, pizza sauce, cheese, and pepperoni separately then put together as one for the freezer.
 I either put all components into a larger plastic bag or I will just put everything next to each other.
 The important this is to label.